This will be the hardest post I’ve ever had to write.

 I have very little vitamin D stored in my liver, yet a near-toxic amount in my bloodstream.

 I have depressed production of estrogen and progesterone and dangerously elevated testosterone levels.
-I haven’t had a period since last year.
+I haven’t had a period in years.

 I’ve taken probiotics and eaten fermented foods for years, and yet I have almost no beneficial gut bacteria.
 I’m underproducing hydrochloric acid.
 I have a dangerous amount of H. pylori bacteria in my stomach.